Alluxio/alluxio/docs/en/Command-Line-Interface.md

 path is a directory, the entire subtree will be compared.
 The command returns a message listing each inconsistent file or directory.
 The system administrator should reconcile the differences of these files at their discretion.
-To avoid metadata inconsistencies between Alluxio and under storages, design your systems to modify files and directories through the Alluxio API and avoid directly modifying state in the underlying storage.
+To avoid metadata inconsistencies between Alluxio and under storages, design your systems to modify files and directories through the Alluxio and avoid directly modifying state in the underlying storage.

-NOTE: This command requires a read lock on the subtree being checked, meaning no writes or updates to files or directories in the subtree can be handled by the Master until this command completes.
+NOTE: This command requires a read lock on the subtree being checked, meaning writes and updates to files or directories in the subtree cannot be completed until this command completes.

 For example, `checkConsistency` can be used to periodically validate the integrity of the namespace.